New Client Intakes

 But many of those good cases we pick out of the ocean are cases other law firms have rejected.
 Similarly, Miller & Zois has done a solid job of getting rid of cases that cannot be won or instances in which the economics do not make sense.
 Now, you cannot eliminate this entirely.
 Cases that seem like great claims turn bad.
 But more often than not, you can figure out the good from the bad in the selection process.

 It is a fine line, right?
 We are always grateful for any inquiries, and we certainly do not want to cross-examine this person that has reached out to us.
 But we spend a lot of time and money on these cases.
-If there is a fatal flaw in a claim, we want to know that sooner rather than later.
+If there is a fatal flaw in a claim, our lawyers need to know that sooner rather than later.

 Good luck!
 If you have a serious injury or wrongful death case and are looking for experienced co-counsel to fight with you, call Ron Miller at 800-553-8082.